rustwasm/rfcs/text/006-local-js-dependencies.md

 - Are there known parsers of JS ES modules today?
 Are we forced to include a full JS parser or can we have a minimal one which only deals with ES syntax?

+- How would we handle other assets like CSS, HTML, or images that want to be referenced by the final wasm file?